New Deal: African Americans

 The New Deal programs put millions of Americans immediately back to work or at least helped them to survive.
 The programs were not specifically targeted to alleviate the much higher unemployment rate of blacks.
 Some aspects of the programs were even unfavorable to blacks.
 The Agricultural Adjustment Acts, for example, helped farmers which were predominantly white but reduced the need of farmers to hire tenant farmers or sharecroppers which were predominantly black.
-While the AAA stipulated that a farmer had to share the payments with those who worked the land, this policy was never enforced.
+Though the AAA stipulated that a farmer had to share the payments with those who worked the land, this policy was never enforced.
 The Farm Service Agency (FSA), a government relief agency for tenant farmers, created in 1937, made efforts to empower African Americans by appointing them to agency committees in the South.
 Senator James F. Byrnes of South Carolina raised opposition to the appointments because he stood for white farmers who were threatened by an agency that could organize and empower tenant farmers.
 Initially, the FSA stood behind their appointments, but after feeling national pressure FSA was forced to release the African Americans from their positions.
 The goals of the FSA were notoriously progressive and not cohesive with the southern voting elite.
 Some harmful New Deal measures inadvertently discriminated against blacks.
 Thousands of blacks were thrown out of work and replaced by whites on jobs where they were paid less than the NRA's wage minimums because some white employers considered the NRA's minimum wage "too much money for Negroes".
 By August 1933, blacks called the NRA the "Negro Removal Act".
 An NRA study found that the NIRA put 500,000 African Americans out of work.

 However, since blacks felt the sting of the depression's wrath even more severely than whites, they welcomed any help.
 In 1936, almost all African Americans (and many whites) shifted from the "Party of Lincoln" to the Democratic Party.
 This was a sharp realignment from 1932 when most African Americans voted the Republican ticket.
 New Deal policies helped establish a political alliance between blacks and the Democratic Party that survives into the 21st century.